Increasingly many of our licensed library resources are available via mobile devices - this link will tell you what is available and on what platform.

 There are many resources at the UCI Libraries devoted to the study of Social Ecology, an interdisciplinary and applied area of the social, behavioral sciences and environmental sciences that studies different aspects of the human condition.
 The specific collection to serve the MA Program in Public Policy (MPP) is relatively young as is the academic program here and it is focused upon the general materials, and the specific research interests and coursework that is offered at the present by faculty in the department.
 The collection has grown rapidly in parallel with the program expanding its emphases, reflecting more of a global outlook of public policy orientation as more faculty and students join it.
 Some of the current special interests reflect strong interdisciplinary interests and include: economics, transportation, sustainability, political science, history, geographical information systems (GIS), public opinion, demography, urban planning and development, housing, consumer behavior, criminal justice, law and society, environmental sciences, water sciences, health psychology & promotions, poverty, international development, found throughout the School of Social Ecology and across related disciplines throughout the campus.

-The UCI Library Website is your point of departure as you seek information -(http://www.lib.uci.edu) The Planning, Policy & Design Subject Guide will also direct you to many other relevant and appropriate resources.
+The UCI Library Website is your point of departure as you seek information (http://www.lib.uci.edu) The Urban Planning & Public Policy Research Guide offers direction to many other relevant and appropriate resources.

 Additional Subject Guides that may be helpful are:

-In addition to contacting the Liaison Librarian, you can communicate with the Library in many ways.
-Ask-a-Librarian service allows you to contact the Reference Desks, engage in eMail, Chat or Text Reference, or to schedule a Research Consultation.
-You may also want to contact any of the Government Information Librarians at Langson Library for assistance: Brian Williams for GIS and US Federal Documents, and Dan Tsang for Orange County, California, & International Documents and in his role as Data Librarian.
+In addition to contacting the Liaison Librarian for assistance with curricular and research information, social science data, library carpentries and government information, you can communicate with the Library in many ways.
+Ask-a-Librarian Service allows you to contact Reference Librarians, engage in eMail, Chat or Text Reference, or to schedule a Research Consultation.
+You may also want to contact Subject Specialists in GIS, Data Curation, and related topics.

-Please use the Safety Escorts when leaving library & campus properties late at night alone by calling them at 949-824-SAFE.
+Please use the Safety Escorts when leaving library & campus properties late at night alone by calling them at 949-824-7233 (SAFE)